esphome/esphome-docs/components/sensor/pzem004t.rst

       - An image for the front page.
       - Images/screenshots/example configs of this device being used in action.

-The ``pzem004t`` sensor platform allows you to use PZEM-004T energy monitors (`website <https://innovatorsguru.com/ac-digital-multifunction-meter-using-pzem-004t/>`__) sensors with ESPHome.
+The ``pzem004t`` sensor platform allows you to use PZEM-004 (version with 8-segment screens, `website <https://www.instructables.com/Power-Peacefair-PZEM-004-ESP8266-Arduino-Nano/>`__) and PZEM-004T V1 energy monitors
+(`website <https://innovatorsguru.com/ac-digital-multifunction-meter-using-pzem-004t/>`__) sensors with ESPHome.

 .. warning::

-    This page refers to version V1 of the PZEM004T, which has been out of stock for a while.
+    This page refers to version V1 of the PZEM-004T, which has been out of stock for a while.
+    The PZEM-004, however, is still working (and selling) with this protocol and does not use modbus.
     For using the newer V3 variant of this sensor please see :doc:`pzemac <pzemac>`.

 The communication with this integration is done over a :ref:`UART bus <uart>`.